ipfs/specs/protocol/network/4-architecture.md

 ### 4.1.1 kad-routing

 kad-routing implements the Kademlia Routing table, where each peer holds a set of k-buckets, each of them containing several PeerInfo from other peers in the network.
-In order to find the whereabouts of these peers, it implements 3 discovery mechanisms:

-- mDNS-discovery
-- random-walk
-- bootstrap-list

 ```
 ┌──────────────────────────────────────────────────────────────┐